 According to author Sally Shaywitz, dyslexia affects one out of every five children ― ten million in America alone.
-In every neighborhood and in every classroom worldwide there are children struggling to read.
-For many affected children dyslexia has extinguished the joys of childhood.
+In every neighborhood and in every classroom worldwide children are struggling to read.
+For many affected children, dyslexia has extinguished the joys of childhood.

 Directional confusion – a common symptom

-Directional confusion is a common symptom of dyslexia, and may take a number of forms, from being uncertain of which is left and right to being unable to read a map accurately, says Dr. Beve Hornsby in her book Overcoming Dyslexia.
+Directional confusion is a common symptom of dyslexia, and may take several forms, from being uncertain of which is left and right to being unable to read a map accurately.
 Directional confusion affects other concepts such as up and down, top and bottom, compass directions, keeping one’s place when playing games, being able to copy the gym teacher’s movements when he is facing you, and so on.

 As many as eight out of ten severely dyslexic children have directional confusion.
-The percentage is lower for those with a mild condition, says Hornsby.
+The percentage is lower for those with a mild condition.

 Directional confusion comes in the following forms:

 o A child should know their left and right by the age of five, and be able to distinguish someone else’s by the age of seven.

 o Dyslexics often have to use whatever tricks their mother or teacher taught them to tell left from right, even into adulthood.

 o A common saying in households with dyslexic people is, “It’s on the left.
 The other left.”